zhukovdm/smartwalk-docs/content/adm.md

 - `dotnet-sdk-6.0`
 - `git`
 - `make`
-- `node v18.x` (can be installed using [nvm](https://github.com/nvm-sh/nvm#install--update-script))
+- `node v18.x` (install via [nvm](https://github.com/nvm-sh/nvm#install--update-script))
+- `tar`
 - `wget`

-!!! note
+!!! warning
-    If mentioned, preserve proper versions because of the library dependencies.
+    If mentioned, preserve versions of packages because of the library dependencies.

-**ADVICE:** Docker-related commands require the current user to be a member of the `docker` group to avoid using `sudo` (or similar) repeatedly.
-See details at [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

-Clone the repository and navigate to its root folder:
+Clone the repository with *submodules* and navigate to its root folder:

 ```bash
 $ git clone --recurse-submodules https://github.com/zhukovdm/smartwalk.git
 $ cd ./smartwalk/
 ```

+**ADVICE:** Docker-related commands require the current user to be a member of the `docker` group to avoid using `sudo` (or similar) repeatedly.
+See details at [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ## Data preparation